 OE Transmission Components

 ACDelco GM Original Equipment validated transmission components, are validated by GM Engineering to work with GM transmissions.
 Hard parts, transmission cooler lines and fittings, friction and gaskets, valve bodies, electronics, switches, bearings, mounts and all other related parts have design enhancements to reflect updates, upgrades and Technical Service Bulletins.
 ACDelco GM OE Transmission Parts are ideal replacements for worn factory parts in GM vehicles.
 Our portfolio includes hard parts, transmission cooler lines and fittings, friction and gaskets, valve bodies, electronics, switches, bearings, mounts and most other related parts.
-All ACDelco transmission parts are covered by a 12-month/20,000km limited parts warranty.

 Features & Benefits